angmavrogiannis/B-GAP-Behavior-Guided-Action-Prediction-and-Navigation-for-Autonomous-Driving/README.md

 In case `python3` points to an older python version, either update the default python3 version, or replace `python3` with the path to the python version you intend to use.

 ### Training and Testing
-To train the GCN agent run the following command by navigating to the `rl-agents/scripts/` subdirectory:
+To train the Graph Convolutional Network (GCN) agent run the following command by navigating to the `rl-agents/scripts/` subdirectory:

 ```
 python experiments.py evaluate configs/HighwayEnv/env.json configs/HighwayEnv/agents/DQNAgent/gcn.json --train --episodes=2000 --name-from-config